skorokithakis/harbormaster/docs/source/index.rst

 Harbormaster will look at its config file, clone the ``myapp`` repo, and run ``docker compose up`` on it.
 Harbormaster will run periodically, pull the repo, and restart your Docker containers if there's a change.

+**NOTE:** Harbormaster does not provide ingress, you'll need to bring your own.
+It just runs your apps.

 What about my data, though?
 ---------------------------